harasoftllc/nasdaq-100-heatmap/README.md

 # NASDAQ-100 Daily Price Change Heatmap

 This project provides a dynamic visualization of daily percentage price changes for NASDAQ-100 companies using a treemap heatmap.
 Inspired by FinViz's S&P 500 heatmap, it serves as an educational tool for exploring financial data fetching, processing, and interactive visualization.
-Test change.

 ## Features